A Collaboration between Engineering Educators and

-We are proud to have offered an Engineering Teaching Workshop to all two- and four-year Engineering and Engineering Technology Instructors from Minnesota State Colleges and Universities and University of Minnesota System!
-This professional development was for the pedagogically supported foundations for teaching engineering and technology-related techniques.
-These skills will help engineering and technology educators with student retention and success, as well as increasing the workforce in STEM (science, technology, engineering, and mathematics) careers.

-- Principles of Effective Teaching and Learning

 This professional development opportunity covers pedagogically supported foundations for teaching engineering and technology-related techniques.
 These skills will help engineering and engineering technology educators with student retention and success, as well as increasing the workforce in STEM (science, technology, engineering, and mathematics) careers.

 - Principles of Effective Teaching and Learning